dwavesystems/dwave-preprocessing/README.rst

 .. index-start-marker

-`dwave-preprocessing` is a package of common preprocessing tools that may be used for solving binary quadratic models (BQM).
+`dwave-preprocessing` is a package of common preprocessing tools that can aid in solving binary quadratic models (BQM).

 .. code-block:: python